By Anita Manuel, Career Consultant

 Regardless of major or specific position, employers are looking for students who can demonstrate and articulate that they have an understanding of what their company does, can clearly state what relevant skills/strengths they have and can give examples of how they’ve used those skills/strengths to accomplish a goal.
 Employers are also looking for candidates who are professional and passionate.
 You can express this by dressing the part and exuding confidence.
 Smile, give a firm handshake and talk about why their position or industry is exciting to you.
 View this clip from the last job fair which includes employer feedback on what they seek in candidates.
-For further tips on what to wear and what to say at the job fair, check out the Job Fair Success workshop.

 2. What to do when job posting information is not available?